-Tina & Todd: Facebook, internet, all mastiff books, Veterinarian (especially our reproductive specialist), mentor or fellow breeder with more experience or who has been breeding longer.
-The Facebook group Mastiff Health has been great for some health related information as well.
+Tina & Todd: Facebook, internet, all mastiff books, Veterinarian (especially our reproductive specialist), mentor or fellow breeder with more experience or who have been breeding longer.
+The Facebook group Mastiff Health has been great for some health-related information as well.

 Big Dog Mom: Tell me about your goals as a breeder?
 Where would you like to see your breeding program in the next 5 – 10 years?
 Where would you like to see the breed go in the next few years?

 There is the National Canine Cancer Foundation that is always looking for donations and DNA samples to be sent in from dogs with lymphoma and osteosarcoma so they are working on trying to find those markers.
-Each breed is unique and have their own genetic makeup.
-When you find a DNA marker in one breed, that doesn’t necessarily mean that will be the marker in another breed.
+Each breed is unique and has its own genetic makeup.
+When you find a DNA marker in one breed, that doesn’t necessarily mean that it will be the marker in another breed.

 Todd: We have to use the science to improve the science.
 We need to get the club [MCOA] to focus on this.
 In prior cases, such as finding a DNA marker for PRA [progressive retinal atrophy], the club worked together, there were tons of donations sent in, and we found that marker.
 MCOA used one specific lab for this.
 And now we have a marker that is recognized by all the labs.